Free Lead-Based Paint Training & Certification

 RRPM (Renovation, Repair, Painting, and Maintenance)

-- Evergreen Environmental- Training cost is covered at checkout- enter code LeadSafeVT when registering
+- Evergreen Environmental- Training cost is covered at checkout when you enter coupon code LeadSafeVT during registration.
+This 1-day class is offered monthly in Montpelier or Winooski.

 Contractors are responsible for meeting state licensing and compliance requirements.
 To learn more about lead requirements, go to Vermont Department of Health’s website.